Skip to content

 • Sunscreens and products containing DEET can be used together.
 It is better to use individual products rather than a combination product.
 Usually, DEET should be used only once a day while sunscreen needs to be re-applied more often.

-If you get insect repellent in your eyes, rinse them in the shower or under running water for 15 minutes, then call Poison Control at 1-800-222-1222.
+If you get insect repellent in your eyes, rinse them in the shower or under running water for 15 minutes.
+Follow these additional eye irrigation instructions, then after rinsing the eye, use the webPOISONCONTROL online tool to get help, or call your poison center at 1-800-222-1222.

 There are other important steps you can take to avoid insect bites.